 The recommended daily intake of sugar is just 26 grams (~6 teaspoons).
 Those with health conditions should be limiting their sugar intake and be consuming only about 15 grams (~4 teaspoons) of sugar a day.

 So you can see how you can easily consume almost 4x more than what is recommended.

 Many people have no idea how much sugar they are consuming.
-If you tend consume a lot of foods that come from a box or can you may be getting more sugar than you realize.
+If you tend to consume a lot of foods that come from a box or could you may be getting more sugar than you realize.

 This is because there is often hidden sugar in food products.
 The sugar is disguised by a different name.
-There are actually 55 different names of sugar.
+There are actually 56 other names of sugar.